hellenike/textbook/docs/topics/module4/optative/index.md

 The meaning of the optative mood (and therefore the way we translate an optative verb form) is entirely dependent on its context, its use in a particular clause.
 For that reason, we will not give translations for optative forms when we explain how to form them, without any further context.

-When the optative ais used in a secondary sequence, its tense represents the *aspect* of the action, not the *time*.
+When the optative is used in a secondary sequence, its tense represents the *aspect* of the action, not the *time*.
 A present optative expresses ongoing or continuous action (which frequently is *not*  action in the present time!).
 An aorist optative expresses a single action, not necessarily action in the past.